 A physician and surgeon in Berrien Springs during the 1870s and 1880s, William F. Reiber, M.D. served as a Trustee of St. Paul’s Evangelical Lutheran Church in Berrien Springs in 1871, and also became a founding member of the Berrien County Medical Society in 1874.
 From 1882 to 1889, he served as the Surgeon for his local chapter of the Grand Army of the Republic (Kilpatrick Post No. 39).

-A resident of the Village of Three Oaks, Michigan in 1894, he passed away on 31 December 1899 in Berrien Springs.
+A resident of the Village of Three Oaks, Michigan in 1894, he was one of the old soldiers who did not live to see the arrival of a new century, passing away on 31 December 1899, just hours before its dawn in Berrien Springs, Michigan.
 Survived by his wife and four children, he was laid to rest in that community’s Rose Hill Cemetery on 2 January 1900.

 1. Bates, Samuel P. History of the Pennsylvania Volunteers, 1861-5.
 Harrisburg: 1869.